kiwiproject/kiwi/README.md

 This downside to this is that you must specifically add any required dependencies to your own POM in order to use a specific feature in Kiwi.

-The only required dependencies are guava, kiwi, and slf4j-api.
+The only required dependencies are guava, commons-lang3, and slf4j-api.
 If you use the Maven Enforcer plugin, you could therefore run into dependency convergence errors if the kiwi versions are different from the ones you're using.